nbro/andz/CONVENTIONS.md

 ### Github Issue Tracker

-This _issue tracker_ should be used to report
+The _issue tracker_ should be used to report

 - issues regarding existing code, or
 - possible improvements of existing code